The daughter of the founder of Chinese telecoms giant Huawei has been arrested in Canada and faces extradition to the United States.

 Reacting to the arrest, US Senator Ben Sasse told Associated Press that China was aggressively engaged in undermining US national security interests, often "using private sector entities".

-"Americans are grateful that our Canadian partners have arrested the chief financial
+"Americans are grateful that our Canadian partners have arrested the chief financial officer," he added.

 How have China and Huawei responded?